Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/README.md

  * - NOTE: Playbooks field can take standard Playbooks, Custom Connectors, and Function Apps
  * BasePath: Optional base path to use.
 Either Internet URL or File Path.
 Default is repo root (https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/)
- * Version: Version to be used during package creation */
+ * Version: Version to be used during package creation
+ * Metadata: Name of metadata file for the Solution, path is to be considered from BasePath.
+ */
 {
   "Name": "{SolutionName}",